Puerto Rico: Cost of living

-The cost of living in Puerto Rico is high and has increased over the past decade.
+The cost of living in Puerto Rico is high compared to other non-US territories in the region.
 (Note: MRGI (2008) "Many female migrants leave their families behind due to the risk of illegal travel and the high cost of living in Puerto Rico.")
+Compared to the mainland US, overall cost of living is comparable or slightly lower outside of San Juan.
+Energy and food costs in particular are higher than US average Roughly 85% of groceries sold in Puerto Rico are imported.
+Cost of living has risen during the 21st century.

 Statistics used for cost of living sometimes do not take into account certain costs, such as the high cost of electricity, which has hovered in the 24¢ to 30¢ range per kilowatt-hour, two to three times the national average, increased travel costs for longer flights, additional shipping fees, and the loss of promotional participation opportunities for customers "outside the continental United States".
 While some online stores do offer free shipping on orders to Puerto Rico, many merchants exclude Hawaii, Alaska, Puerto Rico and other U.S. territories.

-The household median income is stated as $19,350 and the mean income as $30,463 in the U.S. Census Bureau's 2015 update.
-The report also indicates that 45.5% of individuals are below the poverty level.
+In 2024, the household median income was $27,213, compared to US median household income of $81,604.
+37.3% of the population is below the national poverty line.
 In 2011, median home value in Puerto Rico ranged from U.S.$100,000 to U.S.$214,000, while the national median home value was $119,600.
 (Note: FRBNY (2011) "...home values vary considerably across municipios: for the metro area overall, the median value of owner-occupied homes was estimated at $126,000 (based on data for 2007–09), but these medians ranged from $214,000 in Guaynabo to around $100,000 in some of the outlying municipios.
 The median value in the San Juan municipio was estimated at $170,000.")